Kbueno1077/beer-warehouse/README.md

 # Beer Warehouse

 A personal web application where I store a collection of different beers that I have had the pleasure of enjoying.
-Friends can check the information in different types of views according to the device from which they access, Desktop or Mobile.
+Friends can check the information in different views according to the device they access, Desktop or Mobile.
 Presence of graphs to make easy comparisons of the information presented

 **Beer's Info**:
 - Name